 There is nothing in the United States Constitution allowing Congress to involve itself in education, and even if there was, governments cannot acquire authority by manufacturing documents.
+A Presidents duty to support education is fulfilled by reciting the alphabet for Sesame Street.

 In a free country, you would be able to operate a school 24 hours a day, 7 days a week, and kids could arrive and leave at any hour.
 Schools would also be able to innovate instead of complying with government-imposed restrictions.
 When children play Monopoly, they dont know they are doing their arithmetic homework.
 Ask a classroom of sixth graders to name countries in Africa where French is an official language, and the stamp collector is the one who knows, because stamps are inscribed in the official language of their country.